-- Reading and reviewing the Internship Handbook for Cooperating Teachers and contacting the Field Experience Coordinator with any questions. - Attending a Cooperating Teacher Workshop presented by the Polk County School District or Polk State College. - Reviewing the Polk State College Education Training Video related to hosting an intern. - Ensuring a positive, productive learning environment where the intern builds the knowledge, techniques, skills, and professional dispositions essential to the teaching profession. - informing the Field Coordinator or Internship Supervisor of any concerns as soon as they arise (rather than later in the internship experience). - Following the Internship Gradual-Release Timeline while mentoring the intern daily as he or she begins to take control of the classroom.
-(Note: Co-teaching during internships is now encouraged by the Florida Department of Education and Polk County Public Schools, with the cooperating teacher providing guidance throughout the learning process.) - Providing specific and actionable feedback to aid in the intern's continued growth as a future educator. - Orienting the intern to the necessary school facilities and resources. - Providing the intern with his or her own space to work during the internship. - Not leaving the intern in the classroom alone.
+- Reading and reviewing the Internship Handbook for Cooperating Teachers and contacting the Intern Facilitator with any questions. - Attending a Cooperating Teacher Workshop presented by the Polk County School District or Polk State College. - Ensuring a positive, productive learning environment where the intern builds the knowledge, techniques, skills, and professional dispositions essential to the teaching profession. - informing the Intern Faciliator or Internship Supervisor of any concerns as soon as they arise (rather than later in the internship experience). - Following the Internship Gradual-Release Timeline while mentoring the intern daily as he or she begins to take control of the classroom.
+(Note: Co-teaching during internships is now encouraged by the Florida Department of Education and Polk

+- County Public Schools, with the cooperating teacher providing guidance throughout the learning process.) - Providing specific and actionable feedback to aid in the intern's continued growth as a future educator. - Orienting the intern to the necessary school facilities and resources. - Providing the intern with his or her own space to work during the internship. - Not leaving the intern in the classroom alone.